Jean Varda: Death and legacy

 Varda died in 1971, after suffering a heart attack upon arriving by plane in Mexico City, where he had gone to visit Alice Rahon.

 In Sausalito, his former boat the Vallejo is parked off Gate 5 Road and that area named is a "Varda Landing".
 He was the subject of a book, The Art and Life of Jean Varda (2015).
 Jean Varda is included in the Burt Glinn photography book, The Beat Scene (2018).

 Before his death, in 1967, he was the subject of a short documentary film by Agnès Varda entitled "Uncle Yanco."
 Agnès Varda, who had never met Varda before making the film, referred to him as Uncle in the film because of the difference in their ages, but in fact she was Varda's much younger first cousin.
 She was the daughter of Jean L. Varda, who was a brother of Varda's father, Michel.
 The film explores his lifestyle, his ideologies and his ties to the Hippie subculture.

 Personal life

-Varda was married three times: to Dorothy (née Stewart) Varda during the 1920s; to Virginia Barclay Varda (née Goldstein) from 1940 until approximately 1947; and to Chryssa Vardea Mavromichali, together from 1955 until 1958 and divorced in 1965.
+Varda was married three times: to Dorothy Varda (née Stewart, of Varda's Bookshop, 189 High Holborn) during the 1920s; to Virginia Barclay Varda (née Goldstein) from 1940 until approximately 1947; and to Chryssa Vardea Mavromichali, together from 1955 until 1958 and divorced in 1965.
 He had a daughter, Vagadu Varda (1946–2014) and is survived by one granddaughter.